 "Jun, let us explain," Kari said.
 "See, what happened was…"

-Jun stayed quiet as Kari told her what had happened that day. "…So we brought Chibomon back here," she finished.
+Jun stayed quiet as Kari told her what had happened. "…So we brought Chibomon back here," she finished.
 "Davis is taking care of Yolei."

 Jun looked down at Chibomon.
 "Is that true?" she asked.